 A landlord may be willing to extend the lease by longer than 90 years, but the premium will reflect the longer term granted.
 Unfortunately many leaseholders are unable to communicate with their landlord, let alone negotiate with them, and some corporate landlords will insist on the statutory procedure being followed even if they have already indicated the premium they are willing to accept for an extended lease.

 Before embarking on the statutory procedure it is important to get expert legal and valuation advice because once a notice of claim has been served on the landlord the leaseholder is legally liable to pay the landlord’s reasonable costs, whether or not the process completes.
 Because the Act dictates strict deadlines which must be followed by both landlord and leaseholder the statutory process cannot be dragged out, as can some informal negotiations, but those deadlines do mean that the statutory procedure is fraught with potential difficulties.

-Whether you are a freeholder who would like to know more about this subject generally, a landlord who has received a notice of claim from a leaseholder and would like specific advice, or a leaseholder looking to extend your lease, Judith Winward will be pleased to help you.
-She is experienced in acting for both landlords and leaseholders in statutory lease extension claims and works closely with our Residential Property team in this complex area of law.
-She can be contacted on 01206 217039 if you would like to speak to her or make an appointment to see her.
+Whether you are a freeholder who would like to know more about this subject generally, a landlord who has received a notice of claim from a leaseholder and would like specific advice, or a leaseholder looking to extend your lease, Laura-Pauline will be pleased to help you.
+Laura-Pauline has experience in acting on lease extensions as well as all other matters relating to leasehold property throughout Essex and will be happy to guide you through the process.
+She can be contacted on 01206 217039 or by email on firstname.lastname@example.org if you would like to speak to her or make an appointment to see her.